Check whether you will remain insured in the Netherlands

 If contributions have been paid for you in 2 countries

-If social insurance contributions have been deducted from your fee for a performance outside the Netherlands, you can ask for a refund using the contact form.
-State the country you worked in on the form.
-We will let you know within 1 week where you should go to ask for your contributions back.
+If non-Dutch social insurance contributions have been deducted from your fee for a performance outside the Netherlands, you can claim back those contributions.
+To do so, fill in the contact form, stating in which country you worked.
+We will then let you know within 1 week where you can claim back your contributions.

-If you are going to do an internship in another country as part of your studies in the Netherlands, you will normally stay covered by the Dutch social insurance schemes.
-This means that your school does not have to apply for an A1 certificate (certificate of coverage).
-Your school or college should be able to tell you more about this.
+If you are going to do an internship in another country as part of your studies in the Netherlands and you have not received a letter from the CAK , neither your school nor the organisation where you will be doing your internship will have to apply for an A1 certificate (certificate of coverage).
+For more information, contact your health insurer.

 If your employer in the Netherlands is sending you to do an internship or training course in another country, you can stay insured in the Netherlands if: